lingvanex-mt/models/README.md

 ## Web browser

-- [Opera for Android](https://www.opera.com/) is a web browser with [integrated Lingvanex support](https://blogs.opera.com/mobile/2023/10/opera-for-android-integrates-lingvanex-translation-service-2/).
+- [Translator for Browser](https://lingvanex.com/products/all-extensions/) is a web extension with integrated Lingvanex support.
-- [Vivaldi](https://vivaldi.com/) is a web browser with [integrated Lingvanex support](https://vivaldi.com/features/translate/).

-## Wordpress plugin
+## Bot

-- [Falang](https://wordpress.org/plugins/falang/) is a multilanguage plugin for WordPress integrated Lingvanex support.
+- [Translator for Slack](https://lingvanex.com/products/slack/) is a bot for Slack with integrated Lingvanex support.

 ## License